 ROYAL DECREE-LAW 3/2012 OF 10 FEBRURARY ON URGENT MEASURES TO REFORM THE LABOUR MARKET

 Royal Decree Law 3/2012 on Urgent Measures to Reform the Labour Market (“RDL 3/2012”) was published on the Spanish Official Gazette on 11 February 2012.
 Below we summarise the key aspects of the developments introduced by RDL 3/2012.
-For more details, please refer to the Information Alert issued on 14 February and the Labour Supplement of the Derecho & Sociedad (Law & Society) issued on 9 May.
+For more details, please refer to the Information and the Labours Supplement of the Derecho & Sociedad (Law & Society) issued in May (nº3), in September (nº4), in January (nº5) and in June (nº6).

 I. CONTRACTS OF EMPLOYMENT